-Khloe Kardashian And Tristan Thompson Reportedly ‘Clinging On To Romance,’ Shares ‘Radar Online’
+Khloe Kardashian And Tristan Thompson Barely Speaking And ‘Clinging On To Romance,’ Shares ‘Radar Online’

 Are they on or are they off?

 That seems to be the question that Khloe Kardashian’s fans are asking following the cheating scandal that rocked her world.
-Since the birth of her daughter True, the normally outspoken reality star has remained rather tight-lipped over her baby daddy and boyfriend, Tristan Thompson, and his infidelity.
+Since the birth of her daughter True, the normally outspoken reality star has remained rather tight-lipped over her boyfriend, Tristan Thompson, and his infidelity.
 And while the Inquisitr recently reported that the couple were going to couple’s therapy and taking the necessary steps to try and repair their romance, a new report shares that things are not looking too bright for the couple’s future.

 According to Radar Online, things are not going well at all for Thompson and Kardashian.
 In fact, one source claims that things are so bad right now, that the couple barely even speak to each other despite the fact that they’re living under the same roof.